christine-gk416/poems-around-galway/README.md

 ‘On Nimmo’s Pier’ features the well-known red-sailed Galway hookers docked in the pier.
 I used this image because these boats are docked in the pier during the summer.
 So the boats are strongly connected to this area of the city.

 For ‘Men with Tired Hair’ I couldn’t get a good image of Prospect Hill, since it is largely a commercial area of the city.
 I considered taking a picture of my doctor’s office that’s located in this area of the town.
 However, any picture I tried to take of the hill looked awkward and a bit less vibrant than some of areas of the city with more colourful shopfronts and pubs.
-So I used an image of Eyre Square and it’s flags of the 12 tribes.
+So I used an image of Eyre Square and its flags of the 12 tribes.
 Eyre Square is located at the bottom of the hill, so sitting out on Prospect Hill, one would look out over this square.

 Finally, I added an overlay that appears when you hover over the images, so that a user knows to click on the image to go directly to the Poems page.